 What we don’t: Expensive; clean, technical look won’t be for everyone.

 Based in British Columbia’s Coast Mountains, Arc’teryx is no stranger to bad weather.
 Combine that with a truly impressive dedication to sweating the small details, and the brand consistently delivers premium, top-performing outerwear.
-Their go-to pant for both resort and backcountry riders is the Sabre AR (and women's Sentinel AR), which features bomber yet light 3-layer Gore-Tex waterproofing.
+Their go-to pant for both resort and backcountry riders is the Sabre (and women's Sentinel), which features bomber yet light 3-layer Gore-Tex waterproofing.
 This translates to exceptional protection and improved breathability compared to the 2-layer designs that dominate the market.
 In addition, you get a brushed liner for extra warmth and next-to-skin comfort and generous side zips for dumping heat on the skin track.

 Insulation: 25g Thermal STD